2019–20 Basketball Champions League

 The 2019–20 Basketball Champions League is the fourth season of the Basketball Champions League (BCL), a European-wide professional basketball competition for clubs, that was launched by FIBA.
 The competition began in September 2019, with the qualifying rounds, and was supposed to conclude in May 2020.
 It featured 16 domestic champion teams.
 On 12 March 2020, the competition was suspended because of the COVID-19 pandemic.

 San Pablo Burgos won its first Champions League title after defeating AEK.

 Format changes

 For this season, eight teams will come from two qualifying rounds.
 The round of 16 and quarter-finals changed to best-of-three playoff series instead of two legs.
 From this season no teams were sent from the regular season to the FIBA Europe Cup, which was the case in each previous BCL season.

-Changes due to the 2020 coronavirus pandemics
+Changes due to the 2020 coronavirus pandemic

 On 12 March 2020, FIBA suspended all its competitions, including the BCL, due to the COVID-19 pandemic.
 On 31 March, the BCL decided the season will have to be finished with a "Final Eight" tournament planned for 30 September until 4 October.
-The tournament is to be held in a single venue and will be a single-elimination tournament.
-Two games which were still not played in the Round of 16 will be played beforehand.
+The tournament was to be held in a single venue and would be a single-elimination tournament.
+Two games which were still not played in the Round of 16 took place beforehand.